 39. Dutch Braids

-The Dutch braid is a braided style created with three strands and done using the underhand braiding technique.
+The Dutch braid is a braided hairstyle created with three strands and done using the underhand braiding technique.
 This gives the braid its raised appearance.
 The braid can be added to the hair in different ways.
 This includes styling it as two braids on either side of the head.
 Depending on your child’s hair texture and thickness, the braid can also be big or small.
 The simple plait takes no time to do and is great for keeping the hair out of the face and looking neat.

 40. Curtain Bangs